davepeyton/vertual_shopper/README.md

     > Resolving deltas: 100% (145/145), done.
 Unpacking objects: 100% (10/10), done.
     ```

-    Now, you have a local copy of your fork of the vertualshopper repository.
+    Now, you have a local copy of your fork of the virtual_shopper repository.

     > **Note:** The repository name and output numbers that you see on your computer, representing the total file size, etc, may differ from the example I have provided above.